akeren12/Audio-Pause-And-Repetition-Detection/README.md

 ## 🧪 Sample Audio

-A sample audio file is included in the repository: data/M_0030_16y4m_1.wav
+A sample audio file is included in the repository under the data folder.
+Kindly download the file and upload it in the website. data/M_0030_16y4m_1.wav